Esri/TRIRIGA-Indoors-FME-ETL/README.md

             -   A-STAIRS
             -   A-EVTR

 - **Facility Properties** sheet with the columns below.
 Add a row for each building/facility.
-The columns that exist in this sheet, ***but not mentioned below*** may be mapped using the TRIRIGA to Indoors Field Mapping Template so they do not need to be populated in this sheet.
+The columns below will be added to the Facilities feature class, but the contents may be overridden using the TRIRIGA to Indoors Field Mapping Template.
+The columns that exist in this sheet, ***but not mentioned below*** are ignored so do not need to be populated in this sheet.

     - FACILITY_ID
         - A unique identifier string for the facility, 50 characters or less.